Starfish Yrs 3 & 4

 What do you remember best about primary school?

 Getting lost in reading!
-I read every book I could lay my hands on and felt as though I had read every book in the school library by the time I completed Year 6.
-I enjoyed English, music and art.
+I think I had read every book in the school library by the time I reached year six.
+I enjoyed literature, writing, music and art.

 What teaching qualifications do you have?